International Collegiate Programming Contest: History

 From 1997 to 2017, International Business Machines Corporation (IBM) was the sponsor of ICPC.
 During that time contest participation has grown by more than 2000%.
 In 1997, 840 teams from 560 universities participated.
 In 2017, 46,381 students from 2,948 universities in 103 countries on six continents participated in regional competitions.
 Organized as a highly localized extra-curricular university mind sport and operating as a globally-coordinated unincorporated association operating under agreements with host universities and non-profits, the ICPC is open to qualified teams from every university in the world.

 UPE has provided continuous support since 1970 and honored World Finalists since the first Finals in 1976.
 The ICPC is indebted to ACM member contributions and ACM assistance from 1976 to 2018.
 Baylor University served since 1985, hosting ICPC Headquarters from 1989 until 2022.
 The ICPC operates under the auspices of the ICPC Foundation which provides the ICPC Global Headquarters to service a globally-coordinated community whose events operate under agreements with host universities and non-profits to insure that participation in ICPC is open to qualified teams from every university in the world.
 See ICPC Policies and Procedures.

 The ICPC World Finals (The Annual World Finals of the International Collegiate Programming Contest) is the final round of competition.
 Over its history it has become a 4-day event held in the finest venues worldwide with 140 teams competing in the 2018 World Finals.
 Recent World Champion teams have been recognized by their country's head of state.
 In recent years, media impressions have hovered at the one billion mark.

-From 2000 to 2022, only teams from Russia, China, and Poland have won the ICPC world finals.
+From 2000 to 2022, excluding 2021, only teams from Russia, China, and Poland have won the ICPC world finals.
 Participation in North America is much smaller than in the rest of the world, which is partially attributed to the perceived low payoff of participating.